EnterpriseDB/barman/new_docs/user_guide/configuration.rst

 **ssh_command**

-SSH command used by Barman to connect to the PostreSQL server.
+SSH command used by Barman to connect to the Postgres server for rsync backups.

 Scope: Server / Model.